matfish2/vue-tables/readme.md

 # Vue Tables

-This Vue component offers an easy and intuitive way of creating and displaying data tables with data coming for the client or from the server using AJAX requests.
+This Vue component offers an easy and intuitive way of creating and displaying data tables with data coming from the client or from the server using AJAX requests.
 It includes all the usual features: a search field, limit select, total records, sorting and pagination.
 The Styling is based on Bootstrap, but of course you can write your own.